DaAlbrecht/thesis-TEKO/content/Research.typ

 )

 The client and server then agree on a protocol version.
-After this the general format of a frame is as follows:
+After this, the general format of a frame is as follows:

 #figure(
 rect(